Carrara Stadium: Early history

 In 1983, the Nerang Bulls Rugby Union Club was formed and were located at Carrara Oval.
 During 1983, the Bulls fielded one senior team and in 1984 they fielded two senior teams.
 The club spent two seasons at Carrara before moving to Glennon Park in Nerang in 1985.

 On 7 October 1986, it was announced that Australian rules football club the Brisbane Bears had been granted a licence to enter the Victorian Football League for the 1987 VFL season.
 Bears President, Paul Cronin, announced on 23 December 1986 that the club would use Carrara Oval as their home ground.
-The financial backer of the Bears, Christopher Skase, spent $1 million redeveloping Carrara Oval over a 10-week period at the beginning of 1987, which included upgraded player facilities, seating for 6000 spectators and new electronic scoreboard.
+The financial backer of the Bears, Christopher Skase, spent $1 million redeveloping Carrara Oval over a 10-week period at the beginning of 1987, which included upgraded player facilities, seating for 6,000 spectators and a new electronic scoreboard.
 On 19 April 1987, the Fitzroy Lions defeated the Brisbane Bears in the first VFL game played at Carrara Oval, before a crowd of 17,795.
 (The Brisbane Lions website records the crowd unofficially as 22,684.)

 In 1989, the Brisbane Bears and the Albert Shire Council signed off on a 30-year lease for the ground with an option for a further 10 years.
 Following that announcement, Christopher Skase orchestrated the installation of floodlights costing $6 million, which were never paid for.
 With the collapse of Skase's company Qintex, he would flee to Spain and the cost of the floodlights continued to be unpaid.
 Liquidators attempted to extract money from the Gold Coast City Council for the lights but, after an unsuccessful trial, it was found cheaper to leave the floodlights in place at Carrara Stadium.
 On 15 July 1989, the Bears hosted the first ever night match at Carrara, against the Geelong Cats, in front of a then-record crowd of 18,198.